PierreQuentel/bihan/README.md

 The functions that are mapped to urls take a single argument, `dialog`.

-`dialog` has two main arguments, `request`, which holds the information sent by the browser, and `response` which is used to send back information to the browser.
+`dialog` has two main attributes, `request`, which holds the information sent by the browser, and `response` which is used to send back information to the browser.